post

 Greece 2006

-April 14, 2006 – Friday – Athens, Greece -Milan-Toronto-Victoria, Canada
+April 14, 2006 – Friday – Flight from Athens, Greece through Milan to Toronto and onward to Victoria, Canada

 My alarm goes off at 3am and I am picked up by Jimmy (Paul’s alternate) at 4am.
 It is a bit confusing picking out Jimmy, since there are so many cabs going by.
 Exarhia is still going strong at this late hour!
 Jimmy and I have a nice chat on the way to the airport, and I pay him the €500 I owe Paul for the taxi services over the last week.